department-of-veterans-affairs/vets-design-system-documentation/src/_components/links.md

 ### Behavior

 A link has four states: default, hover, active, and visited.

 ## Accessibility considerations

+Focus.

 ## Accessibility testing

 ## Content considerations

 Link text should always clearly communicate purpose and target so users know before clicking where they will be navigated to.
-See the Content style guide Links entry for more guidance.
+See the Content style guide for more details on link text best practices.

+## Related

+- Links (Content style guide)
+- Buttons
+- Action links
+- On this page jump links